evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ## User interface and control

-BYD Han has twin screens on a shared frame mounted with brackets on top of the dashboard.
+The BYD Han has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large.
 The touch screen on the dashboard's center  is 15,6 inches large.

 {{< sitefiguresized thumb="models/byd/han/han/screens_1_st.jpg" title="BYD Han" width="1920" height="1059"  >}}